 Given the mechanism and its efficacy profile in Alzheimer’s, ReS3-T is expected to counter also epileptogenesis and to have neuroprotective activity in epilepsy without the severe side effects of currently existing symptomatic treatments.

-reMYND is researching and developing this program together with CD3.
+reMYND is researching and developing this program together with CD3 and NINDS.